Who We Are

 Recruitment

 In this role you will have the opportunity to make a genuine difference to the life of residents in your local community and one that you will find truly rewarding.
 Having the right personal qualities is the most important attribute.
-However, you will also need to have the right to work in the UK, a clear DBS check – (provided), and to be a companion you will also need a full driving licence and access to your own vehicle.
+However, you will also need to have the right to work in the UK, a clear Enhanced DBS check, and to be a companion you will also need a full driving licence, business insurance and access to your own vehicle.

 You’re likely to get involved in some of the following activities: